Mar-Los/shrink_circles/README.md

 ## Features
 - Game using JS Canvas API
-- an option to change difficulty
+- An option to change difficulty
-- programmatically created menu background
+- Randomly created menu background